Yifan-haddock/LinCBERT/README.md

 # LinCBERT

-A pre-trained language model that cross-aligns in-context biomedical mentions with entities in ontologies.
+LinCBERT is a pre-trained language model designed to cross-align in-context biomedical mentions with entities in ontologies.

-For now, it only contains source code for LinCBERT model for review.
-We will upload other files and datasets later when published.
+> **Note:** This repository currently hosts the LinCBERT source code for review.
+Additional files and datasets will be uploaded upon publication.

-Thanks for watching. 🤗
+Thank you for your interest! 🤗